 I was lucky to be in command of complex product redesigns several times in my career.
-I was well-drilled with clients in my agency days to qualify for more sophisticated efforts with ActiveCollab and Semaphore CI.
 My contributions spread across all levels: Recreating everything from the structure, behavior, and interaction to the visual design.
 Up from high-level structural work down to details and finish.

 Sometimes there were brand elements I could recycle, such as colors or typography.
-But more often than not, it was a grind from a blank slate.
+But more often than not, I was working from a blank slate.
 Decide what layout fits the content.
 Determine how to navigate between the pages.
 Design forms, errors, and notifications.
-Dozens of delicate typographic decisions.
-Rewrite the copy over and over.
+Fine tune the microcopy.
 Compose a system of icons.
-Decide if this thing works better in a modal or an inline dialog.
-And this other in tabs or accordion.
-Is there enough contrast?
-How about inline editing?
+Decide between modals or inline dialogs, tabs and accordions.
+Pay attention to accessibility.
+Make endless typographic tweaks.
 And so on.
-A gazillion decisions to make.
-Eternally zoom in and out, trying to spot patterns, inconsistencies, and new ways to group things in buckets that make sense.
-It’s tough.
+It feels like a gazillion decisions to make.
+Eternally zooming in and out, trying to spot patterns, inconsistencies, and new ways to group things in buckets that make sense.

 When a designer joins Google today, they don’t need to decide how select-box should look and feel.
 They don’t experiment with new typefaces and colors every time they start a new project.
 It’s all there in the book.
 While I imagine this can sometimes feel uncomfortably constrained, it still allows for creative output, only within a limited spectrum of acceptable solutions.
 Having such a well-built design system makes designers’ life a walk in the park.
 They contribute on top of the two-decades-long evolution and understanding of design at Google.

 Let’s drag this logic even further. iPhone exists not only thanks to Apple but also owning to ancient thinkers’ efforts to understand electricity.
 Their discoveries paved the way for modern physicists.
-It exists thanks to researchers at universities, advancements in telecommunications, and hundreds of other industries.
+It exists thanks to publicly funded research at universities, advancements in telecommunications, and hundreds of other industries.
 Each of its components is the innovative work of people you’ll never hear mentioned in the Keynotes.

 Everything is built on top of something.
-Remarkable innovators are “just” excellent at combining other people’s work in surprising ways.
+Remarkable innovators are good at combining other people’s work in surprising ways.
 Sufficient to make a creation distant enough from its building blocks, so it feels original and unique.

 Finally, who owns your design?
 You and everyone else before you.
 Every person who contributed to the ingredients that made your work possible.
 Always give credit.